The Ultimate Guide to Credit Cards

 Best Major Credit Card with 0% APR

 There’s no better way to make a large purchase or knock out existing high-interest debt than with a credit card that features a good interest-free introductory rate.
-New Chase Slate Edge℠ members can take advantage of a long introductory 0% promotional period on both new purchases and balance transfers, which makes this card a winner.
+Cardholders can take advantage of a long introductory 0% promotional period, which may apply to new purchases and balance transfers.

 ★★★★★